matt-mcmahon/affableally.com-hylia/src/index.md

 ---
 layout: home
-title: A simple starter kit for Eleventy
+title: Affable Ally Podcast
+metaDesc: Website for the Affable Ally Podcast.
-postsHeading: Latest posts
+postsHeading: Latest Posts
-archiveButtonText: See all posts
+archiveButtonText: see all posts
 socialImage: ''
 ---
-Hylia is a lightweight [Eleventy](https://11ty.io) starter kit with [Netlify CMS](https://www.netlifycms.org/) pre-configured, so that you can one-click install a progressive, accessible blog in minutes.
-It also gives you a well organised starting point to extend yourself.

-Get started now by [deploying Hylia to Netlify.](https://app.netlify.com/start/deploy?repository=https://github.com/hankchizljaw/hylia&stack=cms)
+Welcome to the Affable Ally Podcast.
+Check out the [latest episodes](/episodes), or learn more about are amazing [guests](/people).